appbaseio/esc/tagwise-search/multiple-tag-match.md

 This article is a part of the series on [**How to build tag wise search with Elasticsearch**](https://appbaseio.gitbooks.io/esc/content/tagwise-search/introduction.html).

-## How to match documents by multiple tags
+## How to find multiple exact values

 A major use-case of tags in apps is to associate a content with one or more labels, it is then but natural that a tagwise search feature should be able to retrieve the matching content by user specifying either just one or more than one tag labels in union or intersection output modes.